MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ## Writing efficient pages
 <!-- (GAP: most content in this section has not been written yet) -->
-To get a page to load fast, there are a number of patterns that a developer can use
+There are a number of patterns that a developer can use to get a page to load faster
 - Avoid Unnecessary Recalculation
 - Do less
 - Offloading the UI thread

-### Avoid Unnecessary Recalculation
+### Pattern: Avoid Unnecessary Recalculation
 To avoid unnecessary recalculation of ... you should cache data yourself.

 Gotcha!
 Query results are not cached in the primary key cache

-### Do less
+### Pattern: Do less

 To reduce Role center slowness: Consider how many page parts are needed